Maldives Relaxes PCR Test Rules for Visitors

 The PCR test, which previously had to be taken within 72 hours before departing from the first embarkation port towards the Maldives, now could be performed within 96 hours (4 days).
 This new rule also applies to those who have received a full vaccination or have recovered from Covid-19.

 Now tourists who have received two doses of a Covid-19 vaccine can also stay at guesthouses in local islands, while if they are not fully vaccinated can only stay at resort islands.

 Tourists with a negative PCR test result who have not had the recommended doses of the vaccine could stay at guesthouses only if 95% of the staff in the island’s tourist facilities has been vaccinated.

 All visitors and locals are still required to wear covering masks in public areas and to undergo PCR test and body temperature screening if requested by local authorities.

 On-arrival tourist visas for those arriving from South Asian countries resumed on 15 July 2021, and the government has re-evaluated and allowed for stay at guesthouses from 26 July.

 All travellers visiting the Maldives must fill in a Traveller Health Declaration form 24 hours before arrival to and departure from the Maldives.

-Vaccination campaign is ongoing in the Maldives.
-50% of its population has received two doses of Covid-19 vaccine and mass vaccination programme will commence on 31 July to cover 90% of the population in August 2021.
+A vaccination campaign is ongoing in the Maldives.
+50% of its population has received two doses of the Covid-19 vaccine, and mass vaccination programme will commence on 31 July to cover 90% of the population in August 2021.